 Whether you want to create snaggletooth grins or elaborate scenes, the first step in carving a good jack-o'-lantern is selecting a good pumpkin.
 The shape of the pumpkin should match the shape of the design you have in mind.
 Or, you can pick your pumpkin first and decide on a design that will suit it later.
 You can also try carving a white pumpkin, a butternut squash or a gourd in place of a traditional orange pumpkin.

 Your pumpkin should sit on a flat surface without rolling over.
-Its skin should be free from cuts or abrasions, and its stem should be about two inches (five centimeters) long.
+Its skin should be free from cuts or abrasions, and its stem should be about 2 inches (5 centimeters) long.
 Before purchasing a pumpkin, tug the stem firmly and press the area around it with your finger.
 If the pumpkin is soft or if the stem pulls free, it has started to rot, and you should choose another one.
 Once you get your pumpkin home, use a damp cloth to remove any dirt from the surface, and pat the pumpkin dry.